catalyst-cooperative/pudl/docs/pudl/id_mapping/id_mapping.md

         - If a given plant name exists with different associated utilities in FERC & EIA data, ask the internet whether those two utilities are actually the same company.
-        - If it is the same (e.g. subsidiary/holding company) then map the utilities to each other.
+        - If it is obviously the same (e.g. subsidiary/holding company) then map the utilities to each other.
 We could get this mapping "wrong" because utility relationships are complicated.
-        - If not (e.g. they're in different states) then note no EIA operator for the `f1_respondent` you're trying to map.
+        - If it is obviously not (e.g. they're in different states) then note no EIA operator for the `f1_respondent` you're trying to map.

 ## Exactly One Utility Matches
 - Again, check the list of plants associated with your `f1_respondent` and the candidate EIA operator that matches.
 Are they the same?
-  - The FERC & EIA plant lists are the same!
+  - The FERC & EIA plant lists are exactly the same!
 Amazing!
     - Map the utilities to each other.
     - Map the plants (see below)
   - The EIA plant list is a superset of the FERC plant list.